manniL/talk-petite-vue-progressive-enhancement-vue-ams-2022/slides/slides.md

 <VClicks>

-* No extra files to transfer besides the JS files containing logic
+* No extra files to transfer
+* Only JS files containing logic
-* Totally feasible for **tiny bits** of interactivity
+* Feasible for **tiny bits** of interactivity
-* e.g. a hamburger menu
+  * e.g. hamburger menu
-* But hard to maintain, reuse and not declarative
+* Can be hard to maintain, reuse and not declarative

 </VClicks>